 The PFD values above are not defined as under “free-space” conditions.
 Hence, when assessing ESOMP compliance with this PFD mask, atmospheric absorption and any attenuation due to the aircraft fuselage shall be taken into account;

-For ESOMPs installed on vessels, the PFD threshold value is -109.0 dBW/m2 in a reference bandwidth of 14.0 MHz at a height of 20.0 metres above mean sea level at the low-water mark of the territory of the administrations defined above;
+For ESOMPs installed on vessels, the PFD threshold value is -109 dBW/m2 in a reference bandwidth of 14 MHz at a height of 20 metres above mean sea level at the low-water mark of the territory of the administrations defined in paragraphs 4 and 5 above;

 For ensuring compliance with the above PFD provisions ESOMPs shall have self-monitoring functions and automatic mechanisms (locally, or under the control of the NCF) to reduce its e.i.r.p. or cease transmissions;